 With the help of our team of analysts and INRIX Traffic Message Channel, we’ve combed through the data and found the most dangerous areas to drive in the Greater Miami area.
 We’ve summarized our findings below:

 Due to frequent traffic and the often negligent or reckless behavior of drivers, car accidents are common in Miami.
 According to the Florida Department of Highway Safety and Motor Vehicles (“DHSMV”), over 51,000 crashes happened in Miami Dade county in 2020 alone.
 This statistic is actually an improvement of about 15,000 when compared to 2018 and 2019 reported accidents, which both totaled approximately 65,000.
-The pandemic and resulting fallout requiring many to stay home may be substantially responsible for the significant drop in the number of crashes last year.
+The pandemic and resulting fallout requiring many to stay home may be substantially responsible for the significant drop in the number of crashes in 2020.

 If you’re involved in a car accident in Miami, pull off the road and call for assistance.
 Remaining calm in the initial stages will help you focus on what you should do right after the collision.

-In Florida, the statute of limitations is four years for filing a claim, which begins tolling on the date the accident happened.
+In Florida, the statute of limitations is two years for filing a claim, which begins tolling on the date the accident happened.
 This four-year period applies to both personal injury and property damage claims.

 Miami is known for its traffic congestion.
 If you’d like updates as to the status of the roads to avoid long periods of time sitting in traffic and possible car accidents, consider the following options: